 Access to CII's Legal Networks

-The CII will make information about lawyers available upon request and at no charge to current and former associates of the CIA and their families, others seeking help because of issues arising fromt their acting on behalf of CIA and, as appropriate, current and former associates of other elements of the intelligence community.
+The CII will make information about private lawyers available upon request and at no charge to current and former officers of the CIA and their families, others seeking help because of issues arising fromt their acting on behalf of CIA and, as appropriate, current and former associates of other elements of the intelligence community.

 Individuals in CII’s legal networks have: